liveryvideo/docs/docs/customer-video-api.md

 # Livery Video Customer API

-This document describes the API calls that are available to customers.
+This page describes the API calls that are available to customers.
 These calls can be used by application developers that are using the Livery streaming solution and want to control the stream from within their own software instead of relying on the Livery producer console.

-The paths in this document should be concatenated to the domain name of a environment to make the full URL for a request.
+The paths in this page should be concatenated to the domain name of a environment to make the full URL for a request.
 The domain name for the production environment is `backend.video-encoder.playtotv.com`.
 So if the streamId is 1234 and the documentation mentions this API call: